Rajesh-M01/Rajesh-M01-/README.md

 Developed a hybrid model integrating Multinomial Naïve Bayes and LSTM to classify news articles as real or fake, improving misinformation detection.

 - [Stock Price Prediction using CNN-LSTM](https://github.com/Rajesh-M01/Stock-Price-Prediction-CNN-LSTM)
-Implemented a time series forecasting model combining CNN and LSTM to predict Tesla stock prices, aiding in investment strategies.
+Implemented a time series forecasting model leveraging LSTM to predict Tesla stock prices, aiding in investment strategies.

 - [Resume Analyzer](https://github.com/Rajesh-M01/Resume-Keyword-Match-)
 Created a tool to analyze and score resumes based on relevant keywords and experience, streamlining the recruitment process.